raiventeguh/infrastructure-design/README.md

 This approach is vendor locked, and using grafana so we could share the dashboard to a lot of user instead of cloudwatch metrics.

 Notes: Cloudwatch Chart is kinda bad right now, so grafana is preferred (but adding extra cost for license every month)

+# Pros & Cons for this approach
+## Pros
+- this can handle big load (compute scale horizontally with autoscale, db a bit harder (with capacity plannning))
+- Database secured enough
+- No extra cost on NAT since we put compute on public subnet (without attaching dedicated ip)
+- Fronted scaling better due to edge in Cloudfront
+- Automated deployment can be done easily without provisioning or managing 3rd party option
+- Cost relatively on lower side
+- API Gateway can be extended with multiplle scenario, such as auth first.

+## Cons
+- Public subnet can be accessed (hard tho)
+- Database not really scaling well, need capcity planning
+- Cloudmap is relatively new, and latencies and other things haven't really been checked
+- API Gateway have hard limitation on Request per Seconds (Soft and hard) -> if grow big enough need to change to other LB solution
+- Distributed Tracing Xray still not mature -> other option we could use new relic but the price is hefty
+- Codebuild is slow especially on provisioning with VPC attached